queryluke/masseffect-5e-data/data/class-features/tactical-range-1.md

 level: 7
 subclass: bastion
 ---
-At 7th level, your tactical focus increases to 8m per side.
+At 7th level, your tactical focus increases to <me-distance length="20" /> per side.